-- Frickin' Laser Beams: As part of the new Hasbro Universe, all the Joes have switched to being armed with Cybertronian laser guns.
+- Energy Weapon: As part of the new Hasbro Universe, all the Joes have switched to being armed with Cybertronian laser guns.

 - Genre Shift: A deliberate choice to move from relatively realistic military sci-fi to cartoonier, more fantastical science fiction — in part a choice of tone to distinguish it from the previous series, and in part a necessity of G.I.
 Joe existing in a world of Dire Wraiths and Cybertronians.